Stevevelez/Youtube_data_analysis/README.md

 XYZ company aimed to promote a song on YouTube.
 To achieve this, they obtained a YouTube database with the most-listened-to artists and tracks in recent times and asked me to answer three questions:

-<br> Number of characters used in the most-listened-to tracks.
+<br> * Number of characters used in the most-listened-to tracks.
-<br> Number of words in the track.
+<br> * Number of words in the track.
-<br> Best words to use.
+<br> * Best words to use.
-The Jupyter notebook inside this repository demonstrates the step-by-step process and the answers obtained.
+<br> * The Jupyter notebook inside this repository demonstrates the step-by-step process and the answers obtained.